Why Christ wept over Jerusalem in Holy Week

 Headings and some line breaks added.

-Sung on Palm Sunday
+Sung on the 9th Sunday after Pentecost

 Our Lord casts reserve aside and enters Jerusalem as Christ the King